Multiplicative stochastic heat equations on the whole space: Introduction

 When $\xi$ is a white noise in space, without dependence in time, this equation is indeed called the parabolic Anderson model (PAM).
 In dimension $d\geq 2$, the equation is ill-posed, due to the very singular product $u\cdot\xi$.
 Indeed, $u$ is expected to be $(2+\alpha)$-H\"older where the regularity of the noise $\alpha$ is strictly lower than $-d/2$, so that the sum of the regularities of $u$ and $\xi$ is strictly negative, and therefore, the product $u\cdot\xi$ does not fall in the scope of classical integration theories~\cite{BookChemin,Young}.
 To make sense of this product, one actually needs to perform some \textit{renormalisation} which boils down to, roughly speaking, subtracting some infinite linear term from the equation.

 When the space variable is restricted to a torus of dimension $2$, the solution of a generalised version of (PAM) has been constructed independently by Gubinelli, Imkeller and Perkowski~\cite{GubImkPer} using paracontrolled distributions, and by Hairer~\cite{Hairer2014} via the theory of regularity structures.
-The construction has also been carried out on a torus of dimension $3$ by Hairer and Pardoux~\cite{Etienne}.
+The construction on a torus of dimension $3$ follows immediately from recent results of Hairer and Pardoux~\cite{Etienne}.
 The construction of (PAM) on the full space $\R^2$ has been obtained recently~\cite{HairerLabbePAM2}, using a simple change of unknown that spares one from requiring elaborate renormalisation theories.
 This is not possible anymore in dimension $3$: in the present paper, we adapt the theory of regularity structures to perform the construction of (PAM) on the full space $\R^3$.

-When $\xi$ is a space-time white noise, the equation is called the multiplicative stochastic heat equation (SHE).
+When $\xi$ is a space-time white noise, we refer to \eqref{e:E} as the multiplicative stochastic heat equation (SHE).
 Already in dimension $d=1$, the product $u\cdot\xi$ is ill-defined.
-However, in dimension $1$, the It\^o integral allows one to make sense of this equation: as it requires the noise to be a martingale in time and the solution $u$ to be adapted to the filtration of the noise, this construction breaks down for space-time regularisations of the white noise so that it does not allow for convergence of space-time mollified versions of the original equation.
+However, in dimension $1$, the It\^o integral allows one to make sense of this equation: it requires the noise to be a martingale in time and the solution $u$ to be adapted to the filtration of the noise.
+This construction breaks down for space-time regularisations of the white noise so that it does not imply convergence of space-time mollified versions of the original equation.
 When the space variable is restricted to a torus of dimension $1$, this equation has been constructed by Hairer and Pardoux~\cite{Etienne} in the framework of regularity structures: they define the solution map on a space of noises that contains a large class of space-time mollifications of the white noise.
 In the present paper, we lift the restriction of the torus and perform the construction on the whole line $\R$.

 This equation is intimately related to the KPZ equation~\cite{KPZ86}.
 Indeed, formally, the Cole-Hopf transform sends the ill-posed KPZ equation to (SHE); Bertini and Giacomin~\cite{BG97} exploited this fact to prove the convergence of the fluctuations of the weakly asymmetric simple exclusion process to the KPZ equation on $\R$.
 A more direct interpretation of the KPZ equation itself has recently been obtained by Hairer~\cite{HairerKPZ}, when the space variable is restricted to a torus of dimension $1$.